AdaCore/spark2014/docs/lrm/source/packages.rst

 will be written or read by an external reader or writer.
 These are called *asynchronous readers* and *asynchronous writers* in |SPARK|.

-A read or update of an external state does not necessarily have an external effect in |SPARK| either because there are no asynchronous readers or the successive writing of the same value has no external observable effect.
-A mechanism is provided for stating whether the reads or writes always have an effect.
+Each read or update of an external state may be significant for instance reading or writing a stream of characters to a file, or individual reads or writes may not be significant, for instance reading a temperature from a device or writing the same value to a lamp driver or display.  |SPARK| provides a mechanism to indicate whether a read or write is always significant.

 External state is a variable declared as Volatile or a state abstraction which represents one or more volatile variables (or it could be a null state